A Singing Uterus? Watch Her Explain Perimenopause and Menopause

 Well, you have a thing or two to learn from your uterus and ovaries!

 Listen up ladies, perimenopause arrives unscheduled, uninvited, and often sooner than you think.
 Many women start experiencing perimenopausal symptoms as young as age 38.
 There is no one-size-fits-all age or right or wrong age.
 Unfortunately, you won’t receive a “save the date” so you can plan your outfit.
 The average age of menopause is 51.
 Remember, you are not officially in menopause unless you have been without a period but for 12 consecutive months.
 Women can experience premature menopause, which means that your period has stopped for twelve consecutive months before the age of 40.
+If you feel you are experiencing menopausal symptoms, find a good menopause specialist!
 Premature menopause may occur as a result of your genetic make-up, an illness, or medical procedures such as hysterectomy.

 Women pride themselves on being prepared.